FREQUENTLY ASKED BARIATRIC SURGERY QUESTIONS

 Do I need to pay upfront?

-Yes.
-We require payment to be made in full 2 weeks prior to your weight loss surgery.
+Yes payment is made in full prior to your weight loss surgery.
 Following the operation you will be able to claim a rebate from Medicare as well as your Private Health Insurance.
 The Medicare rebate for a Laparoscopic sleeve gastrectomy or gastric band is $637.20 and $784.05 for Laparoscopic gastric bypass.

 PREPARING FOR WEIGHT LOSS SURGERY